surveycto/counter-with-stopwatch/README.md

 An answer is not set until the stopwatch is stopped.
 The value is re-stored whenever the timer is stopped, or when the counter value is changed while the stopwatch is stopped.
 They can come back and continue where they left off with the same amount of time passed and the same count value.

+This field plug-in also inherits functionality from the [baseline-text](https://github.com/surveycto/baseline-text) field plug-in.

 [![Download now](extras/other-images/download-button.png)](https://github.com/surveycto/counter-with-stopwatch/raw/master/counterwithstopwatch.fieldplugin.zip)

 ## Default SurveyCTO feature support